wp-sms/wp-sms/readme.txt

 * Removed select access option in settig page.
 * Removed `Hook` method from `WP_SMS` class and used `do_action` for gateways class.
 * Removed gateway message in `wp-admin`.
-* Updated `http` to `https` link in gateway.sa gateway.
-* Updated Language file and any string in the plugin.
+* Removed Suggestion sms from plugin.

 = 3.1.3 =
 * Compatible with wordpress 4.5